-Display detailed trace messages for the Terminal Interface Manager.
-Do not use this parameter unless instructed by IBM support personnel.
+- Instructs the Terminal Interface Manager to provide an entry field on each Terminal Interface Manager panel, in which the user can enter a session manager escape sequence. - +TDisplay detailed trace messages for the Terminal Interface Manager.
+Do not use this parameter unless instructed by IBM support personnel. - -rStart Terminal Interface Manager in repository mode.

--r

-Start Terminal Interface Manager in repository mode.
 This enables users to register to debug IMS transactions or DB/2 stored procedures that are started by a generic user ID.

-See "DLAYDBGXRF" on page 149 for additional customization required when using this option.
+See "DLAYDBGXRF" on page 155 for additional customization required when using this option.